 Example user story

-At the top level he can view all campaigns grouped by Media Source.
+At the top level, they can view all campaigns grouped by Media Source.

 He then wants to refine his search to view the data for the different countries that his campaigns are active in.

 From viewing this information he wants to focus on a particular country.
-Having grouped his campaigns by geo location and media source, he can then filter the data by Geo location.
+Having grouped his campaigns by geo and media source, he can then filter the data by Geo.